jamiekasulis/jamiekasulis.github.io/design-manifesto.md

 * Always consider the ethical implications of my work.
 I am never excused from responsibility.
 * Accessibility is not a niche subject-- it is both an ethical and professional imperative.
 * Take safety seriously, and honor that through rigorous testing and consultation.
 Even the Titanic sunk!
-* When seeking user participation, be transparent about my motives and *clearly and visibly communicate* how information will be used and how privacy will be respected.
+* When seeking user participation, be transparent about my motives and *clearly and visibly* communicate how information will be used and how privacy will be respected.
 * Hold myself accountable for mistakes.
-Be transparent about when I make them, and most importantly, learn from them.
+Be transparent when I make them, and then learn from them.

 ----------------------------------------------
 #### Readings Mentioned